KingOfBugbounty/urless/README.md

+Here is the updated README with the acknowledgment included inside the document:

+---

 # Urless

 Urless is a simple tool developed in Go to test potential vulnerabilities in URL paths.
 It progressively removes the paths from a URL, leaving only the domain and generating variations with different directory depths.